 Pour in a quart of boiling water.
 Let steep 3 min.
 Strain herbs and discard.

-This is a really good iced as well.
-You can add fresh sliced berries or fruit as a garnish.
+You can add fresh sliced berries or fruit as a garnish or make it into an iced tea.

 - 2 c Boiling water